podegard89/extra-assignment4-instructions/README.md

 Once you've added the `employerRepository` into the `HomeController`, it's now time to pass in all employer data from the employer table via the `employerRepository` to the `/add` template.
-First, which method handles GetRequests at '/add'?
-That is where you will add in all of the employerRepository data using model.addAttribute and a CrudRepository method that gets all objects from a given repository! (you've done this a few times, code of this kind exists in both SkillController and EmployerController)
+First, which method handles get requests at `/add`?
+That is where you will add in all of the `employerRepository` data using `model.addAttribute` and a `CrudRepository` method that gets all objects from a given repository! (you've done this a few times, code of this kind exists in both `SkillController` and `EmployerController`)

 Once you've done that, you're now onto steps 3 and 4.
 This is where some real confusion can start so I am trying to clear that up with these extra tips.